SilvesterYu/CapstonePreparation/transformers_notes.md

 # Transformer Notes

 ### Attention
-attention is basically measuring how each word in the input sentence is associated with each word on the output translated sentence.
+In NLP, attention is basically measuring how each word in the input sentence is associated with each word on the output translated sentence.